 Quality fabric, such as cotton, gives comfort to the skin, as well as absorb perspiration.
 Isn't that one of the reasons for sunbathing with a terricloth towel?

 The artificial material choices for cushions and decorative pillows are many.
 Some are expensive with fabulous designs by popular designers, some are not expensive.
 They're great for reducing fading to the fabric, standing up to rainfalls and contain inserts resistant to mildew.

 Having run my hand across such fabrics, crunched and balled them up, I was not convinced of such materials as being comfortable and cooling.
 I love textile but sorry folks, I just don't buy them.
 I'm a strong proponent of natural fiber and even a blend of natural fiber and a man-made fiber such as polyester.
 Such fabrics allow the skin to "breathe," better absorb perspiration and feels cool.

 A quality, mildew resisting insert is a much better investment.
 Should you decide to purchase cushions and pillows with artificially created fabric, then at least take the time to find one that is comfortable to the skin.
 You won't last long on a sun drenched balcony if you skin continues to stick to the fabric.

 Of course, if you decide to cover pillows with cotton or linen be prepared to store the pillow(s) to avoid fabric fade or mildew.

-Add heat loving plants and flowers
+Add heat loving plants and flowers--lots of them!

 The aides in the idea that heat loving plants and flowers really appeal to the perception of coolness and comfort.
 Such plants tolerate, even love the heat and will be around for you throughout the summer.
 Most important, caring for your heat loving balcony garden will bring you back to your apartment garden and provide for you a wealth of other benefits, as suggested in Plants Make you Feel Better: